Ed Miliband's speech shows that politicians of all stripes have had damascene conversions on their attitudes to the banking sector.

 Since then, the shares have been rallying, doubling in 2012, and then rising a further 50 per cent in 2013.
 They are now quoted at 84 pence.
 And since the rights issue by Barclays, and the sale of Lloyds shares last autumn, policy makers should be more confident that the stock market will buy a the branches from a bank being broken up.

 The forthcoming TSB share sale will provide further evidence for whether there are further investors in challenger banks.

 But that still doesn’t address the too big to compete fear.
 What will give further confidence to policy makers to pursue the break up of the banks is that if systemic risk starts with the riskiness of an individual bank, then politicians can point to the Coop bank restructuring as evidence that, the regulator now has the powers and process to intervene much earlier.

 It would be a mistake, however, to think that this will be a dividing line for the major parties in the general election.
 While we’ll get a tit for tat today on who was weaker on bank regulation in the 2000’s, that merely shows that politicians of all stripes have had damascene conversions on their attitudes to the banking sector.

 Parliament wants more competition and better service in banking; the Tyrie Commission is quite clear on that.
 Ed Miliband’s intervention is an important sign of the reassessment of the achievability of that outcome through a break up of the banks.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.